-1. Cereals containing gluten (i.e. wheat, rye, barley, oats, spelt, kamut or their hybridised strains), except:
+1. Cereals containing gluten (eg wheat (such as spelt and khorasan wheat), rye, barley, oats, or their hybridised strains), except:

 (a) wheat-based glucose syrups including dextrose

 (d) cereals used for making distillates or ethyl alcohol of agricultural origin for spirit drinks and other alcoholic beverages.

 4. Fish, except:

 (a) fish gelatine used as a carrier for vitamin or carotenoid preparations

 (b) fish gelatine or isinglass used as a fining agent in beer and wine.

 (b) natural mixed tocopherols (E306), natural D-alpha tocopherol, natural D-alpha tocopherol acetate, natural D-alpha tocopherol succinate from soybean sources

 (c) vegetable oils derived from phytosterols and phytosterol esters from soybean sources